May 15-17, 2018

 Dr. Wendy DuBow is a Senior Research Scientist and the Director of Evaluation at NCWIT.
 She conducts primary research, creates practical print and multimedia resources, and evaluates the effectiveness of the various programs and materials NCWIT produces.

 Beth Quinn is research faculty at the University of Colorado Boulder working on post-secondary projects at NCWIT.
-Currently, Beth is directing NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.
+Beth directs NCWIT’s EngageCSEdu project, an online repository of course materials for introductory CS courses that are selected and peer-reviewed for their pedagogical quality and potential to engage diverse students.